GreenDelta/olca-modules/README.md

 ** Note that this is not a stable version yet. **

-The openLCA modules project includes the basic components of the [openLCA framework] (http://openlca.org).
+The openLCA modules project includes the basic components of the [openLCA framework](http://openlca.org).
 The aim of this project is to provide a reusable set of libraries for the JVM with clear dependencies to other open source frameworks.
 Starting from version 1.4 the openLCA application will be built on of these components.

 Content
 -------